GhostActive/pymp-my-coding-skills/content/mastering-python.md

 ## Mastery

-To achieve *Mastery*, firstly, you need to become an expert within certain fields of a specific domain by developing deep understanding.
-At this point, learning is a livelong process repeating the four levels from beginner to mastery.
-Repeating the previous items with a higher level yields new perspectives and ideas.
+To achieve *Mastery*, firstly, you need to become an expert within one or more fields of a specific domain by developing deep understanding.
+At this point, learning is a livelong process to handle new technologies and stay up to date.
+Repeating the items from beginner to master on a higher level can also yields new perspectives.

 *Mastery* is also characterized by providing *simple* domain-specific solutions to complex tasks, which may result in new trends.
 The knowledge and skills then mostly extend beyond pure Python programming and includes, for example, working with large code basis, designing complex software architectures, leading programming teams or maintaining software systems.